Former FIBA head Borislav Stankovic dies - WHIZ News

 FIBA Secretary General Andreas Zagklis said in a statement “as the leader of the International Basketball Federation for a quarter of a century, Borislav Stankovic will always be one of the most important figures in the history of our sport.”

-As a player, he helped Red Star Belgrade win two national titles, in 1946 and 1947, and had 36 caps for the Yugoslav national team, including at the inaugural FIBA Basketball World Cup in 1950 in Buenos Aires, Argentina.
+As a player, he helped Red Star Belgrade win two national titles, in 1946 and 1947, and had 36 caps for Yugoslavia, including at the inaugural Basketball World Cup in 1950 in Buenos Aires, Argentina.

 As a coach, he captured four Yugoslav league titles and one in the Italian league.